Teaching in Ukraine: a creative way to help

 Out of the blue, in September 2022, I found what I really wanted!
 A job ad by Kyiv National Linguistic University!
 They were looking for a professor to teach U.S. history online in their American Studies Master's Program.
 I immediately sent my CV and cover letter.

 The Dean, Dr. Maria Shymchyshyn contacted me, and we had a Viber interview.
 She offered me two classes to teach - Immigration to the U.S. in the fall of 2022 and U.S. history in the winter of 2023.
 I gladly accepted on one simple condition: no pay.
 I wanted 50% of my salary to go towards scholarships and 50% for the needs of the Ukrainian Army.
 Dr. Shymchyshyn gladly accepted my conditions.
-She also expressed her gratitude to The Global American University, Schiller for offering help to her university.
+She also expressed her gratitude to Schiller International University, Schiller for offering help to her university.

 Thus, since last October, I have been teaching a group of seven wonderful Ukrainian master's students every week for three hours.
 Regardless of the bombardments, electricity blackouts and the threats to annihilate them, my students come online every week.
 They participate in class discussions and complete their assignments and final exams on time.
 I admire the determination of these young people.
 I am confident that with such brave students, Ukraine has a bright future!
-I can't wait for the day when the war is over and I can visit Kyiv National Linguistic University and greet all the faculty and students in person on behalf of The Global American University, Schiller.
+I can't wait for the day when the war is over and I can visit Kyiv National Linguistic University and greet all the faculty and students in person on behalf of Schiller International University, Schiller.
 Until then, the most meaningful thing I can do is to help these courageous young Ukrainians to complete their education."